The Risks and Rewards of Student-Exchange Programs

 Some concerns did materialize.
 The first performance went smoothly, capped by a standing ovation and energetic Q&A with Marin Academy parents.
 KQED, San Francisco’s public-radio station, wrote a laudatory story.
 But even with help from Marin Academy, Richmond’s inferior resources made for a shakier second night, as attendees filed in and out and the Q&A had to be scrapped in order to close the facility on time.
 A Richmond teacher reportedly vented about one Marin Academy student’s mention of the public school’s low test scores.
 Perhaps the teacher was also irritated at the potential subtext: privileged kids playing dress-up in the lives of those who are less fortunate, offering tantalizing glimpses of their charmed ones.

 Elias and Ives believed the dividends of the experiment would outweigh any drawbacks.
 Yet when school exchanges don’t include an anchoring academic collaboration, the point of coming together can be unclear and risks to participants potentially more pronounced.
 A 2015 This American Life episode called “Three Miles” showed how school exchanges can go awry, focusing on a promising Bronx public-school student who’s crushed by her school’s visit to the elite Fieldston, a highly selective private school also located in the Bronx.
 Class Divide, a 2016 HBO documentary about a Chelsea, New York City, intersection inhabited by both a public housing project and a private school, makes a viewer squirm when the school gives project residents a tour of its campus.
 Both examples demonstrate that the discomfort such exchanges elicit doesn’t always translate into something constructive.
 As a teacher, I worry that they risk mostly making born winners feel better about winning rather than leading to healthier, constructive relations long-term.
 A wealthy kid can confront his privilege and then write a sage admissions essay about the experience.
-Witnessing the extent of inequity, meanwhile, may make a much less-privileged kid feel hopeless and demoralized.
+Witnessing the extent of inequity, meanwhile, may make a much-less-privileged kid feel hopeless and demoralized.

 And ultimately, even with a project providing structure, exchanges don’t necessarily reduce the inequality they’re responding to.
 In 2015, New York City Schools Chancellor Carmen Fariña suggested that pen-pal programs and exchanges between sister schools could substitute for real integration.
 Her comments were widely criticized as tone deaf.
 Sarah Camiscoli, a Bronx teacher and founder of nonprofit IntregrateNYC4Me, which organizes student advocacy and activism around school inequity, argued that student exchanges shouldn’t be about sharing lives or even acknowledging the ills of segregation, but instead about finding practical solutions to specific problems.